Nirob-Barman/W3-Schools/Learn Google Sheets/GS Tutorial/004 GS Overview/readme.md

 In this example we used the names **Data Visualization**, **Data Structure** and **Raw Data**.
 This is a typical structure when you are working with data.

-Good job!
-You have now created your first workbook with three named sheets!
+**Good job!** You have now created your first workbook with three named sheets!

+Chapter Summary
+---
+The workbook has two main components: the **Ribbon** and the **Sheet**.

+The **Ribbon** is used to navigate and access commands.

+The **Sheet** is made up of columns and rows, which make cells.

+Each cell has its unique reference.

+You can add new sheets to your workbook and name them.

+In the next chapters you will learn more about the sheet, formulas, ranges and functions.